Balunywa/Labs/Apache-Web-Server&Azure-File-Shares/README.md

 - Storage Account for Azure File Shares
 - Private end point deployed for the Azure Files

-### Deploy this solution
+## Deploy this solution

-The lab is also available in the above .azcli that you can rename as .sh (shell script) and execute.
-You can open Azure Cloud Shell (Bash) and run the following commands build the entire lab:
+The lab is also available in the below .azcli that you can run and execute.
+You can open Azure Cloud Shell (Bash) and run the following commands to build the lab:

 ## Create resource group